 Making it on to the shortlist for a top non-executive director (NED) role is a demanding process and your CV is usually the initial ‘make-or-break’ component.
-Your reader will bestow just a few seconds of attention to your CV before making their first screening decision, so you need a strategic CV that positions your strengths and experience as a perfect match with your target role.
+Your reader will bestow just a few seconds of attention to your CV before making their first screening decision, so you need a strategic non-executive director CV that positions your strengths and experience as a perfect match with your target role.

 What does the audience want to see?